PygmalionAI/aphrodite-engine/README.md

 ### High Batch Size Performance

 > [!NOTE]
-> The numbers below are the theoritical peak achieved by *only* requesting output tokens at very high batch sizes.
+> The numbers below are the theoretical peak achieved by *only* requesting output tokens at very high batch sizes.
 At lower batch sizes with much larger prompts, the results will be vastly different.
 Throughput refers to output tokens per second.

 This table is outdated, will be replaced soon.